Benjamin Harrison

 Ben was instructed by a local authority in complex Court of Protection health and welfare proceedings concerning an 18-year-old P with diagnoses including trauma arising from serious sexual abuse.

-Ben, led by Sophia Roper KC, acted for the Official Solicitor on behalf of G in the Court of Appeal.
+Acted for the Official Solicitor on behalf of G in the Court of Appeal (led by Sophia Roper KC).
 This is the leading case on the proper test for the grant of injunctions in the Court of Protection, as well as the procedural approach to be adopted in respect of such applications.
-See here for the judgment.

 • Re JP [2021-2023], HHJ Harris (Tier 3)

-Ben is instructed by the Official Solicitor on behalf of JP in linked proceedings in the Court of Protection and in the Family Division of the High Court.
-An application has been brought by the Local Authority to safeguard JP, who they say is under the influence of an abusive third party.
+Ben was instructed by the Official Solicitor on behalf of JP in linked proceedings in the Court of Protection and in the Family Division of the High Court.
+An application had been brought by the Local Authority to safeguard JP, who they say is under the influence of an abusive third party.
 Restraint was authorised by the court under the inherent jurisdiction as part of interim arrangements to return JP to her placement and attempt to assess her capacity.
-Proceedings are ongoing.
+Ben made a successful application for costs, reported as Staffordshire County Council v JP [2022] EWHC 3776 (Fam), for ‘lamentable’ litigation failings on the part of the local authority.

 • Re AH and MH [2022], HHJ Rowland